-A couple of weeks ago, we promised a series on how you can move your business online and started off with a piece on creating an online booking system.
+A couple of weeks ago, we promised a series on how you can move your business online and started off with a piece on creating an online booking system (check out our data management guide that you can apply for your bookings).
 This time around, we’re bringing forward a guide on how to sell tickets online – from A to Z.

 So, how do you set up an online payment system for your events, regardless of what they might be?

 We’ve got it all figured out for you – so read on and find out more.

 There are a lot of elements that make for brilliant events.
 The guests, the speakers, the activities, and even the location, the food, and the interactive presentations – they can all contribute to the success of the event.

 Mind you, events don’t always have to happen offline (and in the Coronavirus context, we have all learned that a lot of events and activities can very easily “move” online).